eworm-de/cqrlogo/README.md

 > make install

-This will place an executable at `/usr/share/webapps/cqrlogo/cqrlogo`.
+This will place an executable at `/usr/share/webapps/cqrlogo/cqrlogo`, documentation can be found in `/usr/share/doc/cqrlogo/`.

 The file `config.h` (copy from `config.def.h` if it does not exist) provides some build time configuration, so feel free to make your changes there and